MSDDHILLXN/MSDDHILLXN/README.md

-- 👋 Hi, I’m @MSDDHILLXN
-- 👀 I’m interested in data analysis, machine learning, and big data technologies.
-- 🌱 I’m currently learning advanced AI and cloud infrastructure with a focus on Oracle Cloud and Azure.
-- 💞️ I’m looking to collaborate on projects involving data pipelines, predictive analytics, and dashboard development.
-- 📫 How to reach me: mandeepsinghdhillonn@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’ve helped organize tech events for over 6,000 attendees, merging my passion for tech and teamwork!
+Hey there!
+I'm Mandeep Singh Dhillon, a data analyst with a knack for turning raw data into meaningful stories.
+With experience across Python, SQL, and tools like Azure and Power BI, I’m all about building automated pipelines and creating insights that drive smart decisions.
+Recently, I’ve been diving into AI and cloud infrastructure, with a focus on Oracle Cloud.

+Beyond tech, I’m a team player who’s helped run events for thousands, blending my love for data with my passion for teamwork.
+Always open to connecting over data, tech, or just interesting ideas—let’s chat!
 <!---
 MSDDHILLXN/MSDDHILLXN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.